FST Format #

 MODEL_ADD|mei|.. <eps> ${value}=${src}/${dst}

-It is also possible to assign multiple values at once.
+You can assign multiple values at once.

 XXX YYY: